-At certain stages of the baking process, we will need short zones to provide a high heat input per m2 of oven band area and rapidly increase the baking temperature.
-At later stages, the requirement may be a more steady, requiring a constant, stable temperature and lower heat input and therefore longer zones will be suitable.
+At certain stages of the baking process, we will need short zones to provide a high heat input per m2 of the oven band area and rapidly increase the baking temperature.
+At later stages, the requirement may be more steady, requiring a constant, stable temperature and lower heat input and therefore longer zones will be suitable.

 We can specify the zone lengths and heat input for a specific biscuit.
 However, normally we will allow some flexibility to alter baking profiles and alter conditions to bake other products.
 More control zones give greater flexibility.

 The heat input or rating from the burners in terms of kcal/m2 or kW/m2 of oven band area.
-This is the heat intensity which can be transferred to the dough pieces in each oven zone.
+This is the heat intensity that can be transferred to the dough pieces in each oven zone.

 Manufacturers often have standard module lengths and zones are normally a multiple of these standard module lengths.
 For particular applications, special module lengths can be made.